ShadeReogen/PicoNtrol/README.md

 - Soldering equipment
 - The `picontrol-<console>.uf2` file to flash onto the Pico W. You can find it in the [`Releases`](https://github.com/ShadeReogen/PicoNtrol/releases/tag/v0.2-alpha) tab.
 ##  Pinout and Soldering
-If you're using a different or aftermarket cable, make sure you connect the correct wireto the correct pin.
+If you're using a different or aftermarket cable, make sure you connect the correct wire to the correct pin.
 I have used [this 9 Pin Mega Drive cable from AliExpress](https://it.aliexpress.com/item/1005006642758218.html?spm=a2g0o.productlist.main.23.3e9bEGleEGle14&algo_pvid=dfa1677c-e244-4ff3-a169-98364c37e02d&utparam-url=scene:search%7Cquery_from:&gatewayAdapt=glo2ita).
 If you use the same, make sure to check the mapping at the bottom of this post.
 This cable is ***recommended*** as it has a 5V wire.
 For now, we've reprogrammed the pico to support following actions:
 |PICO PIN|ACTION|CX40 COLOR|